dylan-martin/alembic/understand2make.md

 ### Testing Results

 We changed our paper prototype at several stages throughout the testing process.
 To see changes made following a heuristic analysis and design critique of our initial paper prototype, see the "Updates from Heuristic Analysis and Peer Review" section of our [Usability Testing Check-In](/ut_checkin.md).
 To see updates made after our first three usability tests, see the "Results from Usability Tests" section of our [Usability Testing Check-In](/ut_checkin.md).
-Finally, to see the results of our final usability test, see the "Critical Issues" and "Important Revisions" sections of our [Usability Testing Review](/ut_review.md).
+To see the results of our final usability test, see the "Critical Issues" and "Important Revisions" sections of our [Usability Testing Review](/ut_review.md).

 ### Final Paper Prototype